What is a WheelWally made of?

 How long does it take to install?

 The most time-consuming step is “layout”.
-Layout is finding the exact location for your WheelWally, HBA’s, and tba’s.
-Spend as much time as you need to make sure that your layout works above, and below, the truck bed.
+Layout is finding the exact location for your WheelWally, the hba’s, and the tba’s.
+Spend as much time as you need to make sure your layout (both above and below the truck bed) works well.
 Actual assembly and installation steps take about an hour.

 Does the WheelWally have a locking feature?

 No, it does not.
-The WheelWally doesn’t “lock” to your truck and your bike doesn’t “lock” to the WheelWally.
+The WheelWally does not “lock” to your truck and your bike does not “lock” to the WheelWally.
 If you must leave your bike unattended for a minute or two, lock it with a high quality cable (not included).
 Run the cable through a strong tie-down point in your truck bed, through your WheelWally wheel-board, and through your bike frame and wheels.

 Are all WheelWally installations the same?